-Iron, as a contributing factor to constipation has been a popular myth.
+Iron, as a contributing factor to constipation, has been a popular myth.
 However, iron is not a cause of constipation.
 Therefore, changing the formula to one with low iron content is not required.

 Can honey be given to infants for constipation?

-Honey, although rarely, may contain a spore of Clostridium botulinum bacteria, which are responsible for botulism (a type of food poisoning) in babies.
+Honey, although rarely, may contain spores of Clostridium botulinum bacteria, which are responsible for botulism (a type of food poisoning) in babies.

 Can teething cause constipation in toddlers?